IBurn36360/WorldQLDocker/Guides/DockerCompose.md

 ## Composed Stack
 (For use when you want to test full stack deployment with internal networking and/or want tools to inspect the database).

+This compose stack supports providing your own plugins at build time.
+If you wish to test Mammoth's interaction with certain plugins, or want to provide your own version of Mammoth, place them into `~WorldQLDocker/Docker/ClientServer/plugins/` and they will be copied into the container.
 ```bash
 WorldQLDocker/# docker-compose -f ./docker-compose.yml up -d
 ```